-Before starting the Plant Paradox program I used to make pumpkin soup occasionally.
-I loved the creaminess and depth of taste, also the vibrant color.
-Fear not, I found the perfect replacement to my vibrant pumpkin soup, using some of the darlings of a healthy guy diet: root vegetables and resistant starches.
+Before starting the Plant Paradox program, I occasionally made pumpkin soup, and I loved the creaminess, depth of taste, and vibrant color.
+Fear not, I found the perfect replacement to my vibrant pumpkin soup, using some of the darlings of a healthy guy diet: root veggies and resistant starches.
 This root vegetable soup is creamy and hearty.

 Vegan, healthy, easy, lots of gut-loving veggies

-I used for this creamy root vegetable soup red onion, rutabaga, sweet potato, celeriac, parsnip, celery sticks, fennel and elevated to the status of a healthy elixir with extra virgin olive oil, fresh ginger, fresh turmeric, garlic, nutritional yeast, thyme and bay leaves.
+I used red onion, rutabaga, sweet potato, celeriac, parsnip, celery sticks, and fennel for this creamy soup and elevated it to the status of a healthy elixir with extra virgin olive oil, fresh ginger, fresh turmeric, garlic, nutritional yeast, thyme and bay leaves.